-(F) Off street parking and loading, access and circulation
+Section - 275 Off street parking and loading, access and circulation.

-(1) Application of this subsection shall require maintenance of public safety and the identification of opportunities for any improvements in access, circulation, and pedestrian accessibility.
+- (A) Application of this subsection shall require maintenance of public safety and the identification of opportunities for any improvements in access, circulation, and pedestrian accessibility.
 When the provisions of this subsection conflicts with other applicable provisions contained in these zoning regulations, the provisions of this subsection shall prevail.
-On-site and off-site parking and loading facilities, access and safety-related improvements shall be required to comply with the following performance standards:

-- (a) Safe circulation for vehicles, including delivery vehicles and solid waste pick up vehicles, bicyclists, and pedestrians shall be provided. - (b) The minimum number of off street parking spaces as required by the parking provisions of this Code shall be provided, except for a new restaurant or entertainment uses, and the conversion of a residential use to a nonresidential use, when an existing parking facility is not conforming with regards to the minimum required number of parking spaces, new parking spaces shall only be required for the net increase in building floor area. - (c) The proposed facility shall provide safe ingress into and egress out of the property.
-When determined to be necessary and practicable, this shall be achieved through the restriction of turn movements at street access driveways, modification of turning radii at street access driveways, establishment of oneway street access driveways, the narrowing or relocation of existing or proposed street access driveways, or the abandonment of street access driveways.
+On-site and off-site parking and loading facilities, access and safety-related improvements shall be required to comply with the following performance standards: - (1) Safe circulation for vehicles, including delivery vehicles and solid waste pick up vehicles, bicyclists, and pedestrians shall be provided. - (2) The minimum number of off street parking spaces as required by the parking provisions of this Ordinance shall be provided, except for a new restaurant or entertainment uses, and the conversion of a residential use to a nonresidential use, when an existing parking facility is not conforming with regards to the minimum required number of parking spaces, new parking spaces shall only be required for the net increase in building floor area.